 The longer I live in Orlando, the more I come to appreciate the variety of high quality restaurants and bars within such a short distance.
 North Orlando, which I’m considering to be from Downtown to Maitland, has rapidly developed in recent years and only continues to grow with new places popping up left and right.
 It’s an exciting time and I love living smack dab in the middle of it!
 House hunting here?
 Well that’s another story for another day.
-In the meantime, here are my favorite neighborhood drinks and bars.
+In the meantime, here is a complete guide to the best bars to drink beer, wine and cocktails in Orlando.
 Make sure you check out my 2021 Orlando Food Guide too, which I am continuing to update on a regular basis.

 For the ultimate self-guided wine tasting experience: Look no further than The Wine Room for the ultimate, self-guided wine tasting experience.
 They showcase over 150 wines from around the world that can be sampled in either 1 oz., 2.5 oz., or 5 oz. pour size via their wine dispensing machines.
 All of their wines are also available by the bottle to enjoy on the spot or to bring home for later.
 This is one of my favorite places to take visitors!
 They also have a variety of meats, cheeses and small plates.